parallel-rust-cpp/shortcut-comparison/docs/intro.md

 Let's break that down.

-We use a compile-time [attribute](https://doc.rust-lang.org/reference/attributes.html#miscellaneous-attributes) which instructs the compiler to retain the symbol name of the function (`step`), without name mangling:
+We instruct the compiler to retain the symbol name of the function (`step`) without name mangling, by using a compile-time [attribute](https://doc.rust-lang.org/reference/attributes.html#miscellaneous-attributes):
 ```rust
     #[no_mangle]
 ```